 The federal census of 1900 shows the Burgess clan making its home in Perryopolis.
 William, age 37, and son Harry, age 18, were employed as coal mine laborers.
 William and his sons labored together in local mines in Perryopolis for many years.

-Evidence suggests that William relocated in 1904 to Millvale, Allegheny County, near Pittsburgh.
-As Jennie maintained an address of Perryopolis, this hints that the couple may have separated.
+Evidence suggests that William relocated in 1904 to work in Millvale, Allegheny County, near Pittsburgh, while Jennie maintained an address of Perryopolis.

 Jennie suffered a heart attack and died at the age of 66 on Dec.
 27, 1930, just two days after Christmas.
 The funeral was held at their home, officiated by Rev. Car.
 D. Chapman of the Perryopolis Methodist Episcopal Church, followed by burial in the nearby Mount Washington Cemetery.